This little program is learning the alphabet the way a curious child might — by

 Draw a letter (try A, B, G, K, M) — big and centered — then press Test it.

 Expect it to miss a lot.
-The eye here is a crude 8×8 blur,
+The eye can be a crude 8×8 blur or a sharper 16×16, using the Needs some Glasses? toggle above,

 not OCR — so hand-drawing often lands on the wrong letter.
 That is not the interesting part.
 The